marc-belleyp/plc-automation-portfolio/pharma-batch/README.md

 ✓ **CIP Integration** — Automated cleaning cycle with verification of vessel readiness

-✓ **Batch History Logging** — Automatic storage of batch data for traceability and analysis
+✓ **Batch History Logging and Trends** — Automatic storage of batch data and process trends for traceability and analysis

 ✓ **Process Simulation** — Realistic testing of batch behavior without hardware